Site-to-Site

 Repeat this on the other site with the values swapped, so Site B's router or devices know to reach 10.0.0.0/24 via the local Site B routing peer.
 Bidirectional site-to-site needs the static routes on both sides.

 This step assumes Masquerade is enabled on both routing peers (the default in Step 3).
 Site-to-site over Networks requires Masquerade to be on — disabling it on a routing peer causes the WireGuard tunnel to drop traffic whose source isn't the peer's NetBird IP, so source-IP preservation isn't currently supported for site-to-site.
-If you need to preserve source IPs end to end, use the Network Routes site-to-site setup instead, which supports running with Masquerade disabled.
+If you need to preserve source IPs end to end, use the Routes site-to-site setup instead, which supports running with Masquerade disabled.

 Step 6: Verify